-Medlev Relav is a combination of four different swimming styles by four robot swimmers in one race.
-It not only tests the mechanical design of robots but also the ability to cooperate among the players.
+Medley Relay is a combination of four different swimming styles by four robot swimmers in one race.
+It not only tests the mechanical design of robots but also the ability to cooperate among the players

 - 1. Each robot operates only with one motor which must be beneath the water surface when the robot is swimming in the water.
 Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
-Hence the robot must be equipped with a 2.1mm socket for connection to the Desktop Hand Generator. - Whether it is in the course of inspection or competition, the size of the robot cannot 2. exceed 300mm long, 150mm wide and 180mm tall.
-The arm cannot be less than 70mm long, 8mm wide and 2mm thick.
-The leg including the foot cannot be less than 100mm long.
-The area of the foot cannot exceed 25mm x 40 mm.
-A ping-pong must be used as head. . - 3.
-Only one piece of floating object not exceeding 80mm long, 30mm wide and 30mm tall may be installed on to the robot.
-These dimensions are not inter-changeable.
-The robot could only have a body and four limbs.
-Any additional supporting devices, wheels or floating objects are not allowed... - 4.
-The robots must complete the game consists of four different strokes with both arms and legs.
-The four strokes are performed in the order of: Backstroke, Breaststroke, Butterfly stroke and Freestyle(front crawl).
-No propeller can be used. - The Backstroke Swimming Robot is different from a Freestyle Swimming Robot particularly in the 5. directions of their faces.

-Backstroke

-Breaststroke

-Butterfly stroke

-Freestyle(front crawl)
+Hence the robot must be equipped with a 2.1mm socket for connection to the Desktop Hand Generator. - 2.
+Dimensions and specific requirements of respective robots for this game refer to the games rules on Backstroke Swimming, Breaststroke Swimming, Butterfly Stroke Swimming and Freestyle (front crawl) Swimming respectively.

+4. The Backstroke Swimming Robot is different from a Freestyle Swimming Robot particularly in the directions of their faces.

-- A swimming competition board is used (see diagram) 1. - Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) 2. filled with water to 150mm deep - 3.
-The starting area is 300mm long.
+- 1. A swimming competition board is used (see diagram) - 2.
+Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) filled with water to 150mm deep - 3.
+The start zone is 300mm long.

-- 1. Each team composed of four different swimming styles robot swimmers.
-Two Desktop Hand Generators will be given to each team. - 2.
-The game is performed in the order of: Backstroke, Breaststroke, Butterfly stroke and Freestyle. - 3.
-Each team has two team members at the starting and finish point respectively.
-A Desktop Hand Generator will be provided to each team at the starting and finish points.
+- Each team plays once.
+Each team composed of four different swimming styles robot swimmers.
+The game is performed in the order of: Backstroke, Breaststroke, Butterfly Stroke and Freestyle. - 2.
+Each team has two team members at the start and finish zones respectively.
+A Desktop Hand Generator will be provided to each team at the start zone and destination.
 The wire of Desktop Hand Generator is long enough so the contestants must remain at their original position.
-Moving along the field with the robot is prohibited. - 4.
+Moving along the field with the robot is prohibited.
+Only the contestant himself/herself operates the Desktop Hand Generator and nobody is permitted to assist.
+Contestants may assign one student to help lower the wire in the water at the start and finish zones respectively.
+Pulling the wire of Desktop Hand Generator is prohibited. - 3.
 Upon the Referee's signal to start the game, contestants may start to operate the Desktop Hand Generator to supply power to the robots.
-When the Backstroke Swimming Robot reaches the acrylic board at the end of the runway to finish the first stroke, the Breaststroke Swimming Robot at the finish point starts swimming until it reaches the acrylic board at the end of the runway to end the second stroke.
-At the same time the wire of the Desktop Hand Generator plugged on the Backstroke Swimming Robot will be unplugged and pulled back for preparing the Butterfly Stroke Swimming Robot at the starting point.
-When the Breaststroke Swimming Robot The Wire of the Desktop Hand Generator plugged on the Breaststroke Swimming Robot at the starting point.
+When the Backstroke Swimming Robot reaches the acrylic board at the end of the runway to finish the first stroke, the Breaststroke Swimming Robot at the destination starts swimming until it reaches the acrylic board at the end of the runway to end the second stroke.
+At the same time the wire of the Desktop Hand Generator plugged on the Backstroke Swimming Robot is unplugged and pulled back for preparing the Butterfly Stroke Swimming Robot at the start zone.
 When the Breaststroke Swimming Robot finishes its part, the game is continued by Butterfly Stroke Swimming Robot.
-The wire of the Desktop Hand Generator plugged on the Breaststroke Swimming Robot will be unplugged and pulled back for preparing the Freestyle Swimming Robot.
-When all four robots have completed the game, the total time will be counted.
-The team with the least time is the winner. - 5.
+The wire of the Desktop Hand Generator plugged on the Breaststroke Swimming Robot is unplugged and pulled back for preparing the Freestyle Swimming Robot.
+When all four robots have completed the game, the total amount of game time is counted.
+The team with the shortest amount of time to finish the game wins. - 4.
 If contestants pull the wire, whether intentionally or not, in order to move the robot forwards, the team will be warned and 10 seconds is added to the total game time.
 The team will be disqualified upon second offence.